Fisker Karma car dies in Consumer Reports testing

 "During the gentle run down the track, a light on the dashboard came on," he said, referring to the battery light.

 The speed test was completed despite the light on the control panel, but after it was parked, officials were unable to get the car restarted.
-A spokesman for A123 Systems AONE.O, which makes the Karma batteries, could not be reached.
+A spokesman for A123 Systems, which makes the Karma batteries, could not be reached.

 Champion, who called the Karma "gorgeous looking," said problems with new technologies are not surprising.